cpdude/DSCPproject/README.txt

-The purpose for this github is for group one of the DSCP to collaberate and design The Advice Tree(tentative name) website.
+The purpose for this github is for group one of the DSCP to collaberate and design the Advice Cookie(tentative name) website.